/

 One useful point that still gets missed: travelling is not the same thing as breaking the rules.
 Netflix still lets you watch on the go, and if you sign in on a new TV while away you may be asked to verify temporarily rather than being shut out completely.

-Worth knowing: Prime Video Ad Free does not simply carry across to linked Amazon Family adult accounts.
-That catches people out because they assume every Prime add-on behaves like the core subscription.
+Worth knowing: Prime Video Ad Free is not the same as ordinary Prime Video access.
+In Amazon’s UK guidance, Prime Video Ad Free requires an individual subscription and cannot be shared via Amazon Family.
+That catches people out because they assume every Prime add-on behaves like the core Prime subscription.

 04 Disney+ Household Rules and Extra Member Access

 Disney+ now reads much more like Netflix than it used to.
-The service is meant to stay inside your Household, which Disney describes around your primary residence, linked devices and the home internet connection that is regularly used there.
+The service is meant to stay inside your Household, which Disney describes as devices associated with your primary personal residence and used by the people who live there.

-If somebody lives outside that home, the official way to keep sharing is the Extra Member add-on.
-In plain English, that means one person outside the household can be added on an eligible subscription instead of you both pretending you live in the same place.
+If somebody lives outside that home, the official route is the Extra Member add-on where it is available.
+In plain English, that means one family member or friend outside the household can be added on an eligible subscription instead of you both pretending you live in the same place.

 05 Apple TV+ Family Sharing